benfinnett/music-maestro/README.md

-# Name
-Music Maestro by Ben Finnett
+# Music Maestro by Ben Finnett
 ## Description
 Music Maestro is a music tutor application designed in assisting in the practice and development of musical performance.
 It uses a microphone input to recognise